Ducktatorrr/simple-webhook-listener/app/README.md

-# Note: So yeah, apperantly this is deprecated so if anyone wants to move it to a Vite based or SvelteKit project that would be awesome.
+# Note: So yeah, apperantly this is way of kickstarting a Svelte app is deprecated so if anyone wants to move it to a Vite based or SvelteKit project that would be awesome.

-Below is the auto generated README from svelte-app
+The app still works fine by the way, so nothing funky there.
+Below is the auto generated README from svelte-app creation.

 # This repo is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.